 Day 6: More Galilee

-While you’re based at the Sea of Galilee, make your way south to Nazareth, famous for the Basilica of the Annunciation and Nazareth Biblical Village, with its replicas of buildings from the time of Jesus.
+While you’re based at the Sea of Galilee, make your way south to Nazareth, famous for the Church of the Annunciation and Nazareth Biblical Village, with its replicas of buildings from the time of Jesus.
 Next day, check out the ruins of Zippori, a Hellenistic-era metropolis close to the then-tiny Nazareth of Jesus’s childhood.

 Day 7: Galilee to the Dead Sea